Boat licensing log in

 These are boats that are let out on hire to members of the public without a skipper or crew.

-Day boats (SDDH) have no sleeping accommodation and are hired out for a periods of up to 12 hours.
-These may be powered or unpowered e.g. cabin cruisers, electric boats, rowing boats, canoes, paddle-boats etc.
+Day boats (SDDH) have no sleeping accommodation and are hired out for a period of up to 12 hours.
+These may be powered or unpowered e.g. cabin cruisers, electric boats, rowing boats, canoes, paddle-boards etc.